litejs/browser-cookie-lite/README.md

 Notes
 -----

+-   This implementation returns always a string, so unset cookie and cookie set to empty string are equal.

 -   You SHOULD use as few and as small cookies as possible to minimize network bandwidth due to the Cookie header being included in every request.